jasp-stats/jaspMachineLearning/inst/help/mlregressionsvm.md

 #### Evaluation Metrics
 - MSE: The mean squared error of the model.
+- MSE(scaled): The mean squared error calculated using the scaled target variable and the scaled predictions.
 - RMSE: The root mean squared error of the model.
 - MAE / MAD: The mean absolute error of the model.
 - MAPE: The mean absolute percentage error of the model.